LArSoft/larsoft.github.io/wiki/What_Lynn_does.md

     -   permissions for new fermicloud users
     -   make sure that /nasroot/SciSoft is mounted (This breaks everytime there is cloud maintenance.)

-LArSoft archives (whoever does the larsoft releases?)(#LArSoft-archives-whoever-does-the-larsoft-releases)
+LArSoft archives (whoever does the larsoft releases?)
 -------------------------------------------------------------------------------------------------------------

 -   copy files to pnfs for archiving